-Did you know that a longtime Marianopolis math professor has been named one of the top instructors in colleges and universities across North America?
+Did you know that a longtime Marianopolis math professor was named one of the top instructors in colleges and universities across North America?
 His name is Jean-François Deslandes and his students love him.
 He is just one of Marianopolis College’s stellar professors.
 Watch what he told CTV’s Mutsumi Takahashi about teaching.

 What would people be surprised to know about you?